kekru/code-analysis-bitbucket-exporter/README.md

     # e.g. /home/me/my-project/src/main/java/de/kekru/Main.java will become src/main/java/de/kekru/Main.java
     # Defaults to workDir
     stripBasePathInputXml: /home/me/my-project
+    # Optional:
+    # path that should be added as prefix to source files, after being shortened by "stripBasePathInputXml"
+    # e.g. src/main/java/de/kekru/Main.java will become new/sub-directory/src/main/java/de/kekru/Main.java
+    # Defaults to empty string
+    addBasePathPrefix: new/sub-directory
     # Optional: Whether this reporter is enabled, defaults to true
     enabled: true
     # URL-safe key to identify an analyser in Bitbucket